Which Scandinavian languages should I learn?

 4. Job and Business Opportunities

-Having a good knowledge of any foreign languages, especially North Germanic, is a plus for your CV and makes you more attractive to the Nordic region’s job market.
+Good knowledge of any foreign language, especially North Germanic, is a plus for your CV and makes you more attractive to the Nordic region’s job market.

 Therefore, it will make it easier for you to find work in many companies in the Nordic region.

-Many international companies, where Knowledge of the North Germanic language is needed for some jobs, opens the door to many business opportunities.
+Many international companies, where Knowledge of the North Germanic language is needed for some jobs, offer many business opportunities.

 It will increase your chances of having a successful career involving languages.